Fees and key information

 (option, 20 credits)

-The module aims for the student to develop a critical awareness of project planning and delivery principles alongside developing the skills necessary to deploy them to manage a construction project.
-Through enquiry-based learning it will facilitate a project scenario to allow the students to deploy the tools necessary to successfully plan a project and monitor a project's resources.
+The module aims for students to develop a critical awareness of project planning and delivery principles alongside developing the skills necessary to deploy them to manage a construction project.
+Through enquiry-based learning, it will facilitate a project scenario to allow students to deploy the tools necessary to successfully plan a project and monitor a project's resources.

-The syllabus is guided by professional body project management bodies of knowledge and codes of practice (such as the APM and CIOB) and the module explores the pre-construction and delivery phase of the project to enable the students to understand that detailed planning of a project is needed to help in the successful delivery of the construction phase.
-By the end of the module students should be able to critically evaluate the following:
+The syllabus is guided by professional project management bodies of knowledge and codes of practice (such as the APM and CIOB), and the module explores the pre-construction and delivery phase of the project to enable the students to understand that detailed planning of a project is needed to help in the successful delivery of the construction phase.
+By the end of the module, students should be able to critically evaluate the following:

 • project constraints and how they are identified and accommodated.